Zovi343/E2E_Testing_with_Puppeteer_Article/Article.md

 ## Writing Our Tests

 ###Testing Frontend
 With everything set up we can finally start writing our tests.
-Let's start with something simple:
+Let's start with something simple.

-* in `src/test/` you will find file named `frontend.test.js` into wich you need to write this code to:
+* in `src/test/` you will find file named `frontend.test.js` into which you need to write this code to:
 ```javascript {.line-numbers}
 const timeout = process.env.SLOWMO ?
 70000 : 20000;